 The hidden workbook will get unhidden and the editor window will open before you with the Macro.
 You can now edit it.

-So, these are the ways to solve the issue to edit a Macro on a hidden workbook.
+So, these are the ways to solve the issue to edit a macro in a hidden workbook.
 Do you have any questions?
 Feel free to ask us.
-And don’t forget to visit our site ExcelDemy for more posts and updates.